 Do you remember when you were 10 years old and there was no Internet?
 And we didn’t even have a TV at home!
 I hadn’t discovered Taijiquan or Qi Gong yet, but I went to the ballet.
 Multiple times a week.
 The first time I was on stage with my group, I was 10 years old.

 And not only did I dance the male part, but I was also one of the last to enter the stage.
 So everyone was already on stage when I had my entrance.
-That was due to the fact that I was not only a tall and big student, but actually the worst in ballet class.
+That was due to the fact that I was not only a tall and big girl, but actually the worst in my ballet class.
 You don’t believe me?
 Well, look at this:

 Did you know that in ballet the best students are in the front row and the others are … um … in the back?

 And I have one more confession: as we prepared for our big debut, during one costume rehearsal I wore those nice blue polyester pants with a white blouse stuffed in them.
 My teacher came up to me, pad me on my belly and said: “that’s gone till opening night, right?”.